patrickpichler/beesting_talk/talk.md

 triggered with user space, writing configuration  from the user space program to eBPF or storing context to further enhance collected data.

-Maps come  in different  types and  shapes.
-There are  map types  for particular operations,  such  as first-in-first-out  queues,  LRU  data storage  or  simple arrays.
+There is a variety of map types available.
+All of them are solving certain use cases such  as first-in-first-out  queues,  LRU  data storage  or  simple arrays.
 There is even a map type representing a hash map.

 You cannot just  call any kernel function  from an eBPF program, as  it would be